-Goal: create community hub Durras and Mogo each currently lack a recreation park with good quality play experiences N1 Reclassify South Durras Sporting Oval from a Local Sports Park into a Local Recreation Park.
+Goal: create community hub South Durras and Mogo each currently lack a recreation park with good quality play experiences N1 Reclassify South Durras Sporting Oval from a Local Sports Park into a Local Recreation Park.

+N2 Reclassify Mogo Sporting Oval into from a Local Sports Park into a Local Recreation Park.

 Consult with the South Durras community on the design and layout of recreation assets.

+Consult with the Mogo community on the design and layout requirements of the following upgraded recreation assets:

+- " playground equipment

+- " toilets

+- " barbecues

+- " covered picnic tables.

-N2 Reclassify Mogo Sporting Oval into from a Local Sports Park into a Local Recreation Park.
-Consult with the Mogo community on the design and layout requirements of the following upgraded recreation assets: Further investigate options for local community members to hold a key to allow more regular opening and closing of the toilets at Mogo Reserve.
+Further investigate options for local community members to hold a key to allow more regular opening and closing of the toilets at Mogo Reserve.

 N3 Upgrade picnicking facilities and investigate the design and installation of multipurpose play elements at John Street Reserve Mogo in consultation with the Mogo community.
 Consider heritage based designs and collaboration with local wood workers.

-Goal: improve capacity of existing facilities A nur nber of facilities in the area are under utilised and/or not being used to their full potential N4 Investigate potential future uses for the sporting amenities building at South Durras Sporting Oval.
-Consult with the South Durras community regarding possible uses, such as: community garden operations playgroup/local parent's club partnership with local/nearby accommodation providers toilets to support use of the park by the community.
-N5 Renovate tennis court fencing and remove the sporting amenities building at Nelligen Recreation Reserve.
+A number of facilities in the area are under utilised and/or not being used to their full potential

+N4 Investigate potential future uses for the sporting amenities building at South Durras Sporting Oval.

+Consult with the South Durras community regarding possible uses, such as:

+- " community garden operations - " playgroup/local parent's club - " partnership with local/nearby accommodation providers - " toilets to support use of the park by the community. - N5 Renovate tennis court fencing and remove the sporting amenities building at Nelligen Recreation Reserve.
 Retain the tennis court and rebound wall for informal use.
 Review condition and usage annually.

-Goal: redistribution of assets ons of the open space network have no recreation or conservation value.
-Funds from the rationalisation of these s can be reinvested back into the open space network N6 Rationalise Lot 84, DP259212 (PIN 15857 between Banyandah Street and Village Road, South Durras) currently undeveloped open space zoned residential.
-Investigate the division of the land into two lots (approximately 600m 2 each) and sale for residential purposes.
-Goal: improved wayfinding network There is a lack of informative and directional signage around the area N7 Promote the presence of the natural playground in the Eurobodalla Regional Botanic Gardens.
+Goal: redistribution of assets

+Sections of the open space network have no recreation or conservation value.
+Funds from the rationalisation of these assets can be reinvested back into the open space network

+Rationalise Lot 84, DP259212 (PIN 15857 between Banyandah Street and Village Road, South Durras) currently undeveloped open space zoned residential.
+Investigate the division of the land into two lots (approximately 600m2 each) and sale for residential purposes.

+Goal: improved wayfinding network

+There is a lack of informative and directional signage around the area

+N7 | Promote the presence of the natural playground in the Eurobodalla Regional Botanic Gardens.